leaselabsco/test-engineer/README.md

 ### Completion and Delivery
 The above tasks requests you to clone this repo as it contains a skeleton for you to get started.
 All files and code to submit can exist within the 2 applications.
 When complete, email a link to submissions@leaselabs.com.
 Please submit the following:

- - Your updated gamelibrary app
+ - Your updated test-engineer app (this is the gamelibrary base app)
  - Your new mygames app

 ### This is how we'll run the apps: